Big Oil: 1973 oil crisis

-Preceding the 1973 oil crisis, the Seven Sisters controlled around 85 per cent of the world's petroleum reserves.
+Preceding the 1973 oil crisis, the Seven Sisters controlled around 85 percent of the world's petroleum reserves.
 In the 1970s, many countries with large reserves nationalized holdings of all major oil companies.
-Since then, industry dominance has shifted to the OPEC cartel and state-owned oil and gas companies in emerging-market economies, such as Saudi Aramco, Gazprom (Russia), China National Petroleum Corporation, National Iranian Oil Company, PDVSA(Venezuela), Petrobras (Brazil), and Petronas (Malaysia).
+Since then, industry dominance has shifted to the OPEC cartel and state-owned oil and gas companies in emerging-market economies, such as Saudi Aramco, Gazprom (Russia), China National Petroleum Corporation, National Iranian Oil Company, PDVSA (Venezuela), Petrobras (Brazil), and Petronas (Malaysia).
 In 2007, the Financial Times called these "the new Seven Sisters".
 According to consulting firm PFC Energy, by 2012 only 7% of the world's known oil reserves were in countries that allowed private international companies free rein.
 Fully 65% were in the hands of state-owned companies.

 "The Era of the Super-Major"

-The Era of the Super Major was an industry report published by Douglas Terreson of Morgan Stanley on February 13, 1998.
-Mr. Terreson was the top rated Integrated Oil analyst according to Institutional Investor magazine at the time and had a broad following within the global investment community.
-After many years of poor industry performance by the Energy sector.
-Mr. Terreson suggested that business models had become obsolete and that major strategic change was needed across the global Energy sector for value propositions to become competitive with the other parts of the market.
+"The Era of the Super Major" was an industry report published by Douglas Terreson of Morgan Stanley on 13 February 1998.
+Terreson was the top-rated Integrated Oil analyst according to Institutional Investor magazine at the time and had a broad following within the global investment community.
+After many years of poor industry performance by the Energy sector, Terreson suggested that business models had become obsolete, and that major strategic change was needed across the global Energy sector for value propositions to become competitive with the other parts of the market.

 The premise of the report was that "a confluence of industry dynamics would conspire to produce a strategic and financial environment that was conducive to major consolidation activity in the Integrated Oil sector.
 Significant modifications to the strategic landscape would result, dictating competitive placement and equity market performance for years to come".
 The report indicated that the phase would be driven by the competitive implications of: (1) the globalization of privatized national oil companies and (2) the rising stature of specialized multinationals.
-Combinations were expected primarily between Major Oils which would then become "Super-Majors" which was a phrase created at Morgan Stanley in the late 1990's to denote the prototype model for success in the Integrated Oil industry as gains in globalization and scale unfolded.
+Combinations were expected primarily between Major Oils which would then become "Super-Majors" which was a phrase created at Morgan Stanley in the late 1990s to denote the prototype model for success in the Integrated Oil industry as gains in globalization and scale unfolded.

 Within 6 months of publication of "The Era of the Super-Major", BP and Amoco merged, representing the largest industrial combination on Wall Street at that time.
-The combined value of the stocks of those 2 companies rose significantly and that merger was followed by Exxon-Mobil, BP-Amoco-Arco, Conoco-Phillips, Chevron-Texaco-Unocal, Total, Elf Aquitaine and others.
+The combined value of the stocks of those 2 companies rose significantly and that merger was followed by ExxonMobil, BP-Amoco-Arco, ConocoPhillips, Chevron-Texaco-Unocal, Total-Petrofina-Elf and others.
 The phase represented one of the largest consolidation phases in the history of the Energy sector.
-Corporate performance was very positive in Energy thru 2007, underscoring the premise that the "Super-Major" thesis would create significant economic value for shareholders.
+Corporate performance was very positive in Energy through 2007, underscoring the premise that the "Super-Major" thesis would create significant economic value for shareholders: